 The focus for today is muscle protein synthesis (MPS).
-MPS is the addition of new muscle to muscle fibers, or building new muscle, which is what most athletes are after.
+MPS is the addition of new muscle to muscle fibers, or building new muscle.

-Adding more lean muscle can improve your overall metabolism, enhance your body composition, and lead to the fit, athletic look so many of us are working toward!
+Adding more lean muscle can improve your overall metabolism, enhance your body composition, build muscle, and lead to the fit, athletic look that so many of us are working toward!

-So how do we unlock muscle protein synthesis?
+So how do you increase muscle protein synthesis?
 Let's get into it...